September 17, 2020

 And so on.

 Ugh!
-All right, we just needed three last followers by name, so we extracted that - John, Jamie and Jenny.
+All right, we just needed three last followers by name, so we extract that - John, Jamie and Jenny.

 Done, we can finally display the profile.
 Took a while, right?
 It might feel like asking one waiter to bring us water, another one to bring us juice and finally the third one to get the main meal.
 Then, when they deliver your orders, you end up with five different juices, three types of water and seven main meals to choose from.